These Teens Mean Busine$$ Incubator

-During this 8-week youth business incubator program, teens test business ideas to earn revenue and promote positive change in their community.
+During this 9-week youth business incubator program, teens test business ideas to earn revenue and promote positive change in their community.
 They also learn and practice business development, finance, and marketing concepts.
 During the culminating Teen Pitch & Launch Event, each aspiring entrepreneur pitches their business to a panel of experts and sells their products and services to real customers.

-Dates: Saturdays, October 7 – December 9, 2023
+Dates: Saturdays, October 12th – December 14, 2024

 Times: 10:00 am – 2:00 pm

-Cost: $160 | Scholarships available
+Cost: $160 | Partial Scholarships available

 We provide need-based scholarships, awarding amounts based on household income and special financial circumstances.
 Call 608-298-6949 for more information and to request a scholarship application.